bdpedigo/oss/documentation.md

 # Generating Documentation
 Nobody will use your code if it does not have documentation.
 This tutorial will show you how to use sphinx to generate documentation based on docstrings in your code, and how to host them on `netlify`.
 For a tutorial on how to write the docstrings themselves, see `x`.

 ### Requirements

-Create a file in the top level of your repository called `docs`.
+Create a file in the top level of your repository called `docs/`.

-Create a file called `requirements.txt` in the `docs` folder.
+Create a file called `requirements.txt` in the `docs/` folder.

 In the `requirements.txt` file, add the following dependencies: